kerimabdy/cryptotracker/readme.md

 ## Features

-- Browse list of cryptocurrencies
+- Browse list of cryptocurrencies with enhanced visual presentation
-- View detailed information for each coin
+- View detailed information for each coin with improved information hierarchy
 - Real-time price updates
-- Clean and modern UI built with Jetpack Compose
+- Modern and intuitive UI built with Jetpack Compose
+- Optimized layout for better readability and user experience
 - Error handling and loading states

 ## Technologies Used